thumpzilla/thumpzilla.dev-front-end/README.md

 ## Description

-The front-end leverages GitHub for version control and incorporates HTML, CSS, and a JavaScript file to dynamically fetch and display the visitor count, while the back-end handles a storage bucket, a Python cloud function, and a NoSQL database.
+The front-end leverages GitHub for version control and incorporates HTML, CSS, and a JavaScript file to dynamically fetch and display the visitor count.
+The back-end handles a storage bucket, a Python cloud function, and a NoSQL database.
+CI/CD pipelines are set up to automate deployments, maintaining consistent environments for development and production.

 ## Technologies Used

+- **CI/CD Staging Environments**
+  - This project contains both development and production versions for testing and deployment.
+  - The development environment is available at: https://dev.thumpzilla.dev

 - **DNS**
   - DNS manages the project's domain, using a [CNAME bucket strategy](https://cloud.google.com/storage/docs/hosting-static-website-http) for static website hosting.